Aditya-1276/Aditya-1276/README.md

 - 👋 Hi, I’m @Aditya-1276
-- 👀 I’m interested in data science, AI and gaming
+- 👀 I’m interested in data engineering, data science and machine learning
-- 🌱 I’m currently doing my Masters in Data Science at Texas A&M
+- 🌱 I’m a Masters Graduate in Data Science from Texas A&M
-- 💞️ I’m looking to collaborate on an internship in the data science sphere
+- 💞️ I’m looking for full-time opportunities in the data science sphere
 - 📫 How to reach me : aditya.12765@gmail.com